 Honestly?
 I think we are just artists who want to be perfect and crumble under our own impossible standards.
 We want our clients to love us, we want every session to be the next online feature, and we can’t handle it when things go wrong or when we didn’t slay or fleek or whatever your word is.
 (Can we all just go back to “rad”?)

 The key to banishing stress/lack of self confidence might be unique to each artist, but this is the way I began to grow in my passion, as well as my technical skills.

 EVERY SHOOT IS A PLACE TO LEARN

 I imagine each session or wedding as a time to learn new things, not a test I have to ace.
 This immediately takes the pressure off because it gives me room to try things and take it slow if necessary.
 When I give myself permission to try (and even fail) during a session, I am giving myself permission to relax and enjoy my time.
+Confidence grows when you begin to relax!
 It’s okay to feel nervous before a wedding or family session, but after a while in the business it’s not healthy to feel this every time.
 Start each session with a pep talk to yourself about everything you will learn and experience, not about what-ifs or perfection.

 HAVE DEFINED GOALS

 That list helps me choose 1 or 2 key weaknesses to prioritize in my next session.
 It doesn’t help us to stumble through hundreds of things we know we should be doing better, we have to channel our attention to one or two things if we want to see solid improvement.
 My first couple things I worked on was being clear in the way I directed my clients, and remembering to notice how their hands were placed in a pose.
 After two or three sessions I had these things down pretty well, so I moved on to the next thing on my list, like being aware of my surroundings/details.
 Doing this moved me from nervous/anxious before a shoot to excited/confident!
 It put the control of my skill back in my hands, not in my circumstances.